The Horror Show at Extreme Rules: Future events during the pandemic

-On August 17, it was announced that all future episodes of Raw and SmackDown and all pay-per-views would be held at Orlando's Amway Center until further notice, beginning with the August 21 episode of SmackDown.
+On August 17, it was announced that all future episodes of Raw and SmackDown and all PPV and livestreaming events for the respective brands would be held at Orlando's Amway Center until further notice, beginning with the August 21 episode of SmackDown.
 The move also brought a new virtual fan viewing experience in a bio-secure bubble called the WWE ThunderDome.
-This effectively made The Horror Show at Extreme Rules the final WWE pay-per-view for Raw and SmackDown to be held at the Performance Center during the COVID-19 pandemic; NXT's events would later be moved to the Performance Center in October, with NXT TakeOver events becoming available on pay-per-view starting with NXT TakeOver 31.
+This effectively made The Horror Show at Extreme Rules the final PPV and livestreaming event for Raw and SmackDown to be held at the Performance Center during the COVID-19 pandemic; NXT's events would later be moved to the Performance Center in October in its own version of the ThunderDome called the Capitol Wrestling Center, with NXT TakeOver events also becoming available on pay-per-view starting with NXT TakeOver 31.